Posted December 2, 2019

 For example, if you have a more flexible and “loose” work environment, screen candidates for signs of rigidity and order.
 Talk to the leaders of your team and ask them what characteristics would help balance out the team.
 Assuming the skills are there, what other qualities do they see as being the most valuable in potential candidates?
 Having team buy-in early on makes your current team feel valued and it also makes on-boarding new team members much easier.

 This is where pre-employment testing started.
-These are your most basic forms of assessments and they range from background checks (which DentalPost offers through a screening partner) to skills assessments and personality tests.
+These are your most basic forms of assessments and they range from background checks (which DentalPost offers through a screening partner, Sentinel) to skills assessments and personality tests.

 Aptitude tests measure critical thinking, problem-solving, and the ability to learn, digest and apply new information.
 They help understand a candidate’s brainpower.
 It’s difficult to assess this based solely on resumes, coursework grades and interviews.
 That is where aptitude tests are useful.